13 fun ideas for Isle of Man activities when everywhere is closed

 5. Beach fun- Paddling, rock-pooling, and sandcastles all whilst social distancing.
 Enjoying the sunshine and feeling the warm sand between your toes, giving you a wonderful feeling of holiday.
 A good book, a picnic, and watching the glistening sea cant be beaten.
 If you are brave, how about a swim!

 7. Family Cycling- Take the bikes and enjoy the scenery of the south of the island at a relaxed pace, or tackle some of the more strenuous routes from port Erin.
-Our favourite cycle routes from Port Erin is here
+Our favourite cycle routes from Port Erin are here.

-11. Scarlett Nature Trail- A short walk from Castle Rushen will take you to Scarlett to see the geology and fossil remains of the Scarlett Peninsula.
+10. Scarlett Nature Trail- A short walk from Castle Rushen will take you to Scarlett to see the geology and fossil remains of the Scarlett Peninsula.
 There is a marked nature trail showing the limestone pavements, and volcanic rocks such as The Stack.
-Have a read before you go so you know what to look for, and enjoy some photograph opportunities
+Have a read before you go so you know what to look for, and enjoy some photograph opportunities.

 Spring is a great time to explore nature and be outdoors whilst still staying safe, and Port Erin couldn’t be a nicer place to stay with the family.
-Palm Villa sleeps six, is located next to the beach, and is dog friendly.
-Dont forget the coastal code.
+Our cottages sleep six, are located next to the beach, and are dog friendly.
+Don't forget the coastal code.

 If you would like any further ideas, or information on anything we have suggested, please don’t hesitate to contact us here at Seasidecottages.im.